mkr-infinity/Guide-for-flashing-GSI-to-any-device/README.md

 fastboot delete-logical-partition product
 fastboot flash system system.img
 ```
-👆I am writing these commands for myself not for everyone.
+👆I am writing these commands for whom who knows it very well not for everyone.

 #### You can join these telegram groups for help.
 [Lenovo TB-X306X](https://t.me/lenovotbx306xchat) 👈 join this for GSI and suppor. <br>